 Impact of SARS-CoV-2 vaccines on patients with IBD

-Initially, SARS-CoV-2 vaccines caused hesitancy in the IBD world, mainly due to fear of poor response and safety concerns.
+Initially, SARS-CoV-2 vaccines caused hesitancy in the IBD, mainly due to fear of poor response and safety concerns.
 IBD represents impaired immune function due to the disease and the therapies used to control this illness[60].
-Jena et al[164] in a systematic review and meta-analysis, analysed the response to complete vaccination in IBD patients.
+Jena et al[164] in a systematic review and meta-analysis, analyzed the response to complete vaccination in IBD patients.
 They reported positive seroconversion rates (95%), although these rates were slightly lower than non-IBD controls (98%).
 However, if considering only mRNA vaccines, the seroconversion data overlapped between the two populations.
 Similar results are reported by Bhurwal et al[165], which confirmed the adequate response to vaccination in the IBD population (96%), again showing improved outcomes with mRNA vaccines.
 Moreover, these two meta-analyses found no significant difference in seroconversion concerning the therapy administered (anti-TNF alone, vedolizumab, ustekinumab, or JAK inhibitors), in contrast to other studies which found lower responses to vaccination during anti-TNF alpha and JAK inhibitors therapy[166,167].
 In addition, the analysis of breakthrough infections suggests an overall frequency similar to the general population.
-Nevertheless, a more rapid decline in antibody title is described in IBD patients, particularly those treated with anti-TNF, immunomodulators, or a combination of these drugs[164].
+Nevertheless, a more rapid decline in antibody titers is described in IBD patients, particularly those treated with anti-TNF, immunomodulators, or a combination of these drugs[164].
 Another parameter used to assess the efficacy of vaccination is the T cellular response, which plays an essential role in preventing disease progression[168].
 Patients with IBD maintain this response even when receiving immune-targeted therapies, confirming that the immunocompromised state does not necessarily prevent a response to vaccination[169,170].
 Interestingly, the T cellular response appears to be increased in patients taking anti-TNF-α due to unclear mechanisms[170].
 Regarding the safety of vaccinations, several studies have observed similar side effect frequencies between the IBD population and the general population.
 However, no worsening or flare-up of the disease following vaccination has been proved.
 Thus, vaccines are considered a safe and well-tolerated strategy for IBD patients[171,172].

 Focusing on the elderly population, it is well known that the response to vaccines may be lower than in young people[173], which may also occur with SARS-CoV-2 vaccines.
 This is probably the result of immune-senescence phenomena, which leads to quantitative and qualitative alterations in the immune system, including a reduction in naive T lymphocytes available to respond to a vaccine, a significant decrease in CD8 T cells, and a reduction in the T helper follicular cell response[174-176].
 Unfortunately, there are currently no studies evaluating vaccination efficacy and safety in elderly patients with IBD.
 However, in many studies, older age has been associated with attenuated responses, with an earlier decline of the antibody title and reduction differences in the overall strength of the T-cell, although in most of them, the presence of IBD does not influence these findings[169,170,177,178].

 In conclusion, most of the studies mentioned above agree on the potential benefit of a further vaccine booster dose in patients with IBD, especially if elderly or on specific immunosuppressive therapies, such as anti-TNF alpha or JAK inhibitors.
-To date, studies reporting response rates with additional doses of COVID-19 vaccine in IBD are limited; however, current data suggests a significant boost in antibody binding levels from a third vaccine dose, even during immunosuppressive therapies, but patients receiving infliximab or tofacitinib show a lower response than healthy controls[179].
+To date, studies reporting response rates with additional doses of COVID-19 vaccine in IBD are limited; however, current data suggest a significant boost in antibody binding levels from a third vaccine dose, even during immunosuppressive therapies, but patients receiving infliximab or tofacitinib show a lower response than healthy controls[179].

 Impact of SARS-CoV-2 vaccines on patients with CLD